NYPL/digpres-policies/external_storage.md

-# NYPL Special Collections Portable Digital Storage Device Specification (Draft)
+# NYPL Special Collections Portable Digital Storage Device Guidelines (Draft)
 ## Purpose
 This specification covers the requirements for digital storage devices used to transport NYPL’s digitized and born-digital special collections.